-Under both systems, nursing facilities are reimbursed by MA on a resident-per-day basis.
+Nursing facilities are reimbursed by MA on a resident-per-day basis.
 The nursing home reimbursement levels are adjusted under the Resource Utilization Groups (RUGS) case-mix system to reflect the varying care needs of residents.
 RUGS classifies nursing facility residents into 34 groups based on information collected using the federally required minimum data set.
-RUGS replaced the Minnesota-specific 11-group case mix system on October 1, 2002.
-This new case-mix reimbursement system for nursing homes is described in Minnesota Statutes, sections 144.0724 and 256B.438.
+The RUGS case-mix reimbursement system for nursing homes is described in Minnesota Statutes, sections 144.0724 and 256B.438.